turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 Reorganize your resume to lead with technical skills and projects.

-### Section 3: Building  a technically focused resume
+### Section 3: Building  a technically-focused resume

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]